Quality Council of India: History

 Cabinet Committee accepted these and gave its approval to register a new autonomous body, Quality Council of India, under Societies Registration Act, 1860.

 Project Planning & Implementation Division (PPID)

-With a view of propagating a culture of quality, Adil Zainulbhai, the past Chairman of QCI, has been instrumental in modifying the council and creating a young and talented workforce.
+With a view of propagating a culture of quality, Adil Zainulbhai, the former Chairman of QCI, has been instrumental in modifying the council and creating a young and talented workforce.

 Since its inception in 2015, the Project Planning & Implementation Division has focused on solving the key issues of the government with the help of a young team.
 It received its first project in September from the senior bureaucracy to work with 20 central ministries to improve the servicing by examining the public's grievances.
 The work includes project management, monitoring the performances of various cells, data analytics and tactical research.

 The key responsibilities include creating timelines and assessing the requirement of the plans, coordination with the stake-holders, methodology formulation and the overall execution and mobilization of the projects.